-Now let’s take a look at the acceptance rates of some of the top US colleges.
+Now let’s take a look at the acceptance rates of some of the top U.S. universities.

-What is the point of trying to grind so hard in middle school and high school to try and get into a top American university with a 10% or lower acceptance rate when you can be an average student and still get into a top five Canadian university?
+What is the point of trying to grind so hard in middle school and high school to try and get into a top American university with a 10% or lower acceptance rate?
+Instead, you can be an average student and still get into a top-five Canadian university!

-Over the past three years, I’ve seen and overheard my students talk incessantly about their studies and how they needed to go to expensive SAT tutoring after practice, take more practice AP exams, and so forth.
+During my three years as a high school tennis coach, I saw and overheard my students talk incessantly about their studies.
+They discussed how they needed to go to expensive SAT tutoring after practice.
+They complained about having to take more practice AP exams and so forth.

-Several even showed up late to important matches because they required extra time on their exams and then wanted to talk to their teachers after.
+Several even showed up late to important matches because they required extra time on their exams.
+They then wanted to talk to their teachers after class.
 I could feel the pressure they were under to try and do it all.

 Maybe the pressure cooker environment has always been there in high school.
 But is it really a necessary rite of passage given college is becoming less necessary thanks to the free internet?

-Instead of spending $48,000 in annual tuition going to Harvard only to end up with the same type of job as everyone else, why not spend $5,399 in annual tuition at University of British Columbia and work at a US-based firm for more money instead?
+Instead of spending $52,659 in annual tuition going to Harvard only to end up with the same type of job as everyone else, why not spend 1/9th the annual tuition at the University of British Columbia and work at a US-based firm for more money instead?
 You might have to live in Canada for a year or two to be able to pay Canadian tuition, but it’ll be worth it!

-Even if you cannot get any tuition exemption, international tuition is still about $10,000 cheaper than a comparable top rated private university in America.
+Even if you cannot get any tuition exemption, international tuition is still about $15,000 cheaper than a comparable top-rated private university in America.

-I encourage all our high school students to apply to Canadian universities to get a great education and save on cost.
-Then once you’ve accumulated enough capital in America to leave work for good, you can then return to Canada to live off the government’s good graces.
+I encourage all American high school students to apply to Canadian universities.
+You’ll get a great education and save on costs.
+Then once you’ve accumulated enough capital in America to retire, you can then return to Canada to live off the government’s good graces.

-If you intend to be self-employed when you move to Canada, you’ll need to show you have at least two years’ relevant experience in the field in which you intend to self-employ.
+If you intend to be self-employed when you move to Canada, you’ll need to show you have at least two years of relevant experience in the field in which you intend to self-employ.